Sam Rutigliano: Coaching career

-Rutigliano worked as an assistant coach under Jack Bicknell with the Barcelona Dragons and Scottish Claymores, both of NFL Europe.
+Hours after leaving the Flames in what seemed like retirement, Rutigliano was hired as an assistant coach under Jack Bicknell with the Barcelona Dragons of the NFL Europe.
+He later served the same position for the Scottish Claymores of the NFL Europe.

 Beginning in 2005, Rutigliano became a Browns analyst for WKYC channel 3 in Cleveland and also for SportsTime Ohio when it began operations in 2006.
 In 2011, he moved to WEWS-TV 5 to become their Browns analyst.